List of Spriggan characters: Iwao Akatsuki

 Iwao Akatsuki (暁巌, Akatsuki Iwao) appears in Romania to eliminate Yu and other Spriggans, though Iwao's sense of honor eventually leads him to rescue Yu.
 He is later placed in charge of secretly transporting the Ark of the Covenant.
 Near the end of the series, Iwao is targeted for termination by COSMOS forces.
 In the 2022 ONA adaptation, he is voiced by Yoshimasa Hosoya in Japanese and Kaiji Tang in English.

 Bo Brantz

 A secret agent for a Neo-Nazi faction based in Egypt, Bo Brantz (ボー・ブランツェ, Boo Burantse) serves as Kutheimer's chief bodyguard.
 Near the end of the series, Bo teams up with Iwao to fight COSMOS after the two are targeted for termination by Trident.
 Although they are able to stop COSMOS, Bo is critically wounded and dies from his injuries.
 In the 2022 ONA adaptation, Bo is voiced by Tetsu Inada in Japanese and Kyle Hebert in English.

 Larry Markson

 Larry Markson (ラリー・マーカスン, Rarii Makusun) is an influential figure in the Trident Corporation, allowing him to gain access to assets in various national militaries and claim out-of-place artifacts for military purposes.
-In the 2022 ONA series, Markson is voiced by Ryōta Takeuchi in English.
+In the 2022 ONA series, Markson is voiced by Ryōta Takeuchi in Japanese and Armen Tayor in English.